Online Functional Medicine For Chronic Stress Management

 The Impact of Long‒Term Stress

-Stress comes from more than just emotional strain ‒ it can be physical, too.
-From hidden infections to harmful foods, long‒term stress triggers the release of cortisol, a hormone that can wear down the body over time.
+Stress comes from more than just emotional strain it can be physical, too.
+From hidden infections to toxins to harmful foods, longterm stress triggers the release of cortisol, a hormone that can wear down the body over time.
+The functional medicine way of looking at cortisol is to ask questions like how do we measure it? where is it produced? can we blunt it’s negative effects?
+We do know that people’s health suffers if cortisol remains high.

 Constant stress can drain your energy, leaving you feeling tired even after rest.